rimelek/learn-docker/pages/advanced/volume-locations.rst

     :height: 456

-Then try to open the folder called "Docker" which gives you a prompt to ask for Admin privileges
+Then try to open the folder called "Docker" which gives you a prompt to ask for permission to access to folder.

 .. image:: https://onedrive.live.com/embed?resid=9d670019d6697cb6%2133428&authkey=%21AKUGZd-hYWHwoqg&width=660
   :width: 660